TRAINING THE LEADERS AND BEST

 Educating and training the next generation of healthcare policy researchers is a cornerstone of the Institute.
 The Institute offers several paths for students and researchers to expand and enhance their skills and experiences in healthcare quality and delivery.

-The IHPI Clinician Scholars Program, part of the National Clinician Scholars Program, educates nurses, pharmacists, and physicians together to serve as leaders, researchers, and change agents in healthcare, community health, and public policy.
+The IHPI Clinician Scholars Program educates nurses, pharmacists, and physicians together to serve as leaders, researchers, and change agents in healthcare, community health, and public policy.